oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 	* `time_updated` - The time the cluster was updated, shown as an RFC 3339 formatted datetime string.
 * `number_of_nodes` - The number of nodes that form the cluster.
 * `number_of_nodes_requiring_maintenance_reboot` - Number of nodes that require a maintenance reboot
+* `secret_id` - The secretId for the clusterAdminPassword.
 * `state` - The state of the cluster.
 * `time_created` - The time the cluster was created, shown as an RFC 3339 formatted datetime string.
+* `time_earliest_certificate_expiration` - The earliest time of certificate expiration date across the certificates of all current nodes under this cluster.
 * `time_updated` - The time the cluster was updated, shown as an RFC 3339 formatted datetime string.